-The Group has complied with its covenant obligations, including maintaining the required debt-to-equity ratio as of September 30, 2022 and December 31, 2021.
+The Group monitors its capital gearing by measuring the ratio of interest-bearing loans and borrowings to total capital.
+The Group has complied with its covenant obligations, including maintaining the required debt-to-equity ratio as of March 31, 2023 and December 31, 2022.

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF RESULTS OF OPERATIONS AND FINANCIAL CONDITION
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS